hydro-informatics/hydropy.github.io/_sources/get-started/others.md

 `````

-[TexStudio](https://www.texstudio.org/) is an open-source LaTeX editor available on both Windows and Linux.
+[TeXstudio](https://www.texstudio.org/) is an open-source LaTeX editor available on both Windows and Linux.
 It can be installed on Windows by downloading the installer from the official website.
-Most Linux distributions provide TexStudio through their package managers.
-After installation, opening TexStudio represents a user-friendly interface that helps you create, edit, and manage LaTeX documents in one place.
+Most Linux distributions provide TeXstudio through their package managers.
+After installation, opening TeXstudio represents a user-friendly interface that helps you create, edit, and manage LaTeX documents in one place.
 You can start a new document or open existing `.tex` files, use the integrated PDF viewer to check your compiled output, and run LaTeX or BibTeX tools directly from the toolbar or menu.
-For more detailed installation instructions, working with TexStudio. and setting up LaTeX documents, please have a look at our LaTeX thesis template at [https://github.com/Ecohydraulics/latex-thesis-template](https://github.com/Ecohydraulics/latex-thesis-template).
+For more detailed installation instructions, working with TeXstudio, and setting up LaTeX documents, please have a look at our LaTeX thesis template at [https://github.com/Ecohydraulics/latex-thesis-template](https://github.com/Ecohydraulics/latex-thesis-template).
 We also provide more tips in the troubleshooting section on {ref}`LaTeX <debug-tex>`.

 (octave)=